VincentWijshoff/HAFLINK/README.md

 - the flink kubernetes operator should be created
 - the postgres operator should be created
-- the postgres clusters should be created
+- the postgres clusters should be created (may not happen first time, run command again after the rest is installed)
 - a minio instance should be created
 - the pyapp instances should apear and error because not all instances have been created yet (this will fix itself later on)
 - the kafka zookeepers should be created